A Commitment to Public Policy

 Three Letters of Recommendation

 The most helpful letters of recommendation are from persons who have supervised the applicant’s work in either an academic, employment or community service capacity, and who can evaluate the applicant’s intellectual ability, creativity, initiative, leadership potential, and promise in the field of public policy analysis and management.
+Three letters are required to complete the application, however, we will accept a maximim of four letters.

 Background and Life Experiences